webAI Delivery Delays

-The webAI Delivery Delay Agent has been trained by ISTARI.AI to infer from companies’ websites their affectedness by delivery bottlenecks and delays.
+The webAI Delivery Delay Agent has been trained by ISTARI.AI to infer from the companies’ websites how they are affected by delivery bottlenecks and delays.
 The agent also identifies non-deliverable products and products with very long delivery times.
 Companies affected by exceptional supply chain problems communicate this fact frequently.
 Based on this information, an individual Delivery Delay Intensity Score is formed for each company.
-This numerical indicator reflects how centrally the issue of delivery delays is communicated on the respective company website and how frequently products that are not available or only available for a very long time are listed.
+This numerical indicator reflects how centrally the topic of delivery delays is communicated on the respective company website and how frequently products that are not available or only available with very long delivery times are listed.

 The more acute this topic is for the company, the more significant it is for the company’s external communication.
 For example, a company whose entire product range can only be offered on a limited basis due to delays in global supply chains communicates very centrally on this topic.
 Also, many of the products offered by the company would currently be unavailable for order or have extremely long delivery times.

 Our webAI reads the website of the company under study and searches it for text sections (paragraphs) that deal with the topic of delivery.
 To do this, webAI first looks for keywords potentially related to delivery, then analyzes the paragraphs thus identified, determining whether delivery problems are communicated or whether the products are currently unavailable.
 If webAI has assigned a corresponding paragraph with a high probability to the topic of delivery problems, webAI remembers this paragraph and continues searching.
-Thus webAI searches the entire company website, or the particularly relevant “top-level” sub-webpages if it is a very extensive website with hundreds of sub-webpages (more information on this: https://doi.org/10.1007/s11192-020-03726-9).
+Thus webAI searches the entire company website, or the particularly relevant “top-level” sub-webpages if it is a very extensive website with hundreds of sub-webpages (for more information, see the publication: Web mining for innovation ecosystem mapping: a framework and a large-scale pilot study).

 WebAI thus finds a certain number of paragraphs per company website that deal with delivery problems and products that are currently not available.
 WebAI then relates this number to the total amount of text content read on the website.
 This is how webAI determines a Delivery Delay Intensity for the company.